Aryzon/unity-sdk/README.md

 Use 6 degrees of freedom tracking when the user should be able to walk around.
 Follow these steps to get 6DoF tracking:

 5. Add ARFoundation through the package manager.
-6. For Android add ARCore and for iOS add ARKit from the package manager.
-7. In the player settings head over to XR Plugin Management, select ARKit or ARCore according to your target platforms.<br>**Important: deselect Cardboard**.
+6. In the player settings head over to XR Plugin Management, select ARKit or ARCore according to your target platforms.<br>**Important: deselect Cardboard**.
+This will automatically install the package from the package manager for you.
-8. Find the ARFoundation Tracking scene in Assets -> Samples.
+7. Find the ARFoundation Tracking scene in Assets -> Samples.
-9. You can now build and run this scene.
+8. You can now build and run this scene.